rails/rails/guides/source/getting_started.md

 Now that you've seen your first Rails application, you should feel free to update it and experiment on your own.

-Remember you don't have to do everything without help.
+Remember, you don't have to do everything without help.
 As you need assistance getting up and running with Rails, feel free to consult these support
 resources: